jantsje/website_behavioralethics/content/authors/nils-c-kobis/_index.md

 user_groups: ["Alumni"]
 ---

-Nils is a Post-Doctoral researcher at the Max Planck Institute for Human Development, Center for Humans and Machines, He is a behavioral scientist working on corruption, (un-)ethical behavior, social norms and more recently artificial intelligence.
+Nils is a Professor for the Human Understanding of Algorithms and Machines at [University of Duisburg-Essen](https://rc-trust.ai/).
+He is a behavioral scientist working on corruption, (un-)ethical behavior, social norms and more recently artificial intelligence.

 More information on [Nils' personal website](https://www.mindcapoeira.com/nils-koebis/)